 8.)
 The Drafthouse(s)

-Just like everyone down south with easy access to downtown, North Austin also has Alamo Drafthouse — two, in fact: Alamo Village, Alamo Lakeline and the newest addition to the Drafthouse family, Alamo Mueller.
+Just like everyone down south with easy access to downtown, North Austin also has Alamo Drafthouse — three, in fact: Alamo Village, Alamo Lakeline and the newest addition to the Drafthouse family, Alamo Mueller.
 Check out the 10 reasons you’ll fall in love with the new locale here.

 7.)
 Sooooo many parks with bike trails

 North Austin hosts 155 parks, a number most other parts of town don’t even come close to.
 Most of them have bike trails.
 You know you love bike trails.

 6.)
 The more laid-back Whole Foods Market

 One of the most Austin-feeling grocery stores in town is not Whole Foods downtown.
 Whole Foods Market at Gateway takes the crown instead.
 Although not the Austin original, it’s still one of the company’s first stores, and the atmosphere is much more laid-back than the downtown location.
 It definitely captures the friendly vibe that attracted many of us to this city in the first place.

 Ever see “Dazed and Confused”?
 Then you know about the classic burger joint Top Notch on Burnet, which has been around since 1971.
 A simple menu and nostalgic-feeling, and the burger can’t be beat.
 (Bonus: North Austin also has P. Terry’s and Mighty Fine… So, there’s that too.)

 North Austin has some of the best international food in the city, such as China Town and Ramen Tatsu-Ya.
 Ramen Tatsu-Ya in particular has probably the best broth and ramen you’ll ever have in your life — outside of Japan, of course.
 And if you’ve never been to the Asian market on North Lamar, you’re missing out.